MinimineLP/mcscriptStudioCode/README.md

 # MCScriptStudioCode
 ## Description
-MCScriptStudioCode is a editor for [mcscript](https://github.com/stevertus/mcscript).
+MCScriptStudioCode is an editor for [mcscript](https://github.com/stevertus/mcscript).
 At the moment it is in **beta**, so there are missing features, and propably bugs.

 ## Install
-Select the version that works for you, and download it *here* (Broken for now.
-Please wait a few days.
-The core programm will be updated).
+Select the version that works best for you, and download it in the "Downloads" section below.

 ## License
 MIT license, see [here](license)